 - 10. From §16-5.3(b) states that no wall or fence shall be erected over four feet high in height in the side, rear and front yard areas. - a.
-The wall for the proposed trash enclosure is 6.25 feet high.
+The wall for the proposed trash enclosure is 6.0 feet high.
 A design waiver will be required. - b.
-The proposed retaining wall has a maximum height of 7.5 feet.
-A design waiver will be required. - 11.
-From §16-5.4b.2(c) which requires an average footcandle of 1.0 throughout the area to be illuminated.
-The plans depicted the average FC is 1.1 for the parking lot.
+The proposed retaining wall has a maximum height of 7.4 feet.
+A 27-inch timber guide rail is proposed to be placed on top of the retaining wall.
 A design waiver will be required.

-- 12. From §16-5.13f.5 discusses information, direction and warning signs.
+- 11. From §16-5.4b.2(c) which requires an average footcandle of 1.0 throughout the area to be illuminated.
+The plans depicted the average FC is 1.1 for the parking lot.
+A design waiver will be required. - 12.
+From §16-5.13f.5 discusses information, direction and warning signs.
 These types of signs are permitted, provided they do not exceed 2 SF in area and do not display any type of advertising.
 The applicant is proposing on-site directional signs that are 2.75 SF in area.
 A design waiver will be required. - 13. §16-2.1. states that parking spaces should be 9 FT x 20 FT.
 The plans depict parking spaces of 9 FT x 18 FT.
 The definition also states that the length may be reduced to 18 FT should there be sufficient overhang that will not impact any sidewalk or landscaping.
 The angled spaces along County Route 518 appear to comply.
-The seven (7) spaces along US Highway Route 206 will interfere with the landscaping.
-The four spaces fronting the building are limited by proposed bollards.
+The nine (9) spaces along US Highway Route 206 will interfere with the landscaping.
 A design waiver will be required.